terramate-io/terramate/docs/cli/cmdline/globals.md

 ---
-title: terramate globals - Command
+title: terramate debug show globals - Command
-description: With the terramate globals command you print all globals used in stacks recursively.
+description: Debug Globals in stacks by dumping the available variables and the corresponding values on the stack level by using the 'terramate debug show globals' command.
 ---

 # Globals

-The `globals` command outputs all globals computed for a stack and all child stacks recursively.
+The `terramate debug globals` command outputs all globals computed for a stack and all child stacks recursively.

 ## Usage